Neeladri-M/project_in_progress/README.md

 ## **Thank you for your kind patience!** 🙏✨

-> ## ✨🚧 **This page appears if the author is making advancement or resolving back-end errors with the current project** 🙏🔔
+> ## ✨🚧 **This page appears if the author is making improvements or resolving back-end errors with the current project** 🙏🔔

 <br/>